 - Make commercial toys open ended.
 Invest in free-form Lego collections, puppets, dolls, lots of different kinds of writing utensils, costumes, etc. If you get kits, make them ones that allow exploration as much as a single “end product.”

 - Support mistakes.
 Let your child know that mistakes get us one step closer to solutions, and they sometimes help us identify new problems.
 Not understanding something allows your child the opportunity to learn new things.
-Read Mistakes that Worked by Charlotte Foltz Jones or take a look at some wonderful inventions that came about by mistake.
+Read Mistakes that Worked by Charlotte Foltz Jones.

 - Invite questions and offer your own to encourage new ways of thinking.
 One way to do this is to interject new ways of thinking as you go about everyday life.
 So ask your child if the dessert would taste better if it were sweeter, or if she thinks it’s fair that ostriches cannot fly and why.

 - Get involved.
 Jump aboard her rocket, become the thief in her storyline.
 Extend your child’s play through comments and questions.

 - Expose your child to different ways of doing things.
 For example, challenge your child’s notion that everything has to be “right” or “the same” by attending an impressionistic exhibit or examining cubist art.
 Can’t get to a museum easily?
 Give these virtual experiences a go!
 Check out the National Gallery of Art interactives (WOW!) or take a look at Picasso Head where kids can look at Picasso paintings and then make their own!